 Black-Eyed Susan Vine Care

 If propagating or growing from seed, it's best to provide vertical structure in the ground or pots, for the vines before they need them, preferably before planting, so you don't have to disrupt the young plants later.
-You can simply plant them near a fence (with a post or planks they can climb), stand up a cage structure, or erect a tripod or a tall pole.
+You can simply plant them near a fence (with a post or planks they can climb), stand up a cage structure, or erect a tripod, or a tall pole.

-Grow these plants in full sun to part shade; some afternoon shade is beneficial, especially in warmer climates, as the hottest sun's rays may be damaging.
+Grow these plants in full sun to part shade.
+Some afternoon shade is beneficial, especially in warmer climates, as the hottest sun's rays may be damaging.

-Plant black-eyed Susan vine in soil that is rich, fertile, and well-drained with medium moisture-retention properties.
+Plant a black-eyed Susan vine in soil that is rich, fertile, and well-drained with medium moisture-retention properties.
 It prefers a soil pH that is close to neutral.

 When the top inch of soil is dry, water regularly and deeply until water drips from the drainage hole.
 Pour out excess water from the pot's saucer.
 But if the soil is damp to the touch, do not water for another day or two.
 Then, keep the soil moist but not wet.
 If the leaves begin to wilt, the soil is probably too dry and needs a bit more water.
 In containers, do not let the soil dry out completely.

 Temperature and Humidity

-Black-eyed Susan vine thrives in warm, humid climates, which explains why it is invasive in tropical areas.
+The black-eyed Susan vine thrives in warm, humid climates, which explains why it is invasive in tropical areas.
 However, it will grow anywhere in its zone range, provided it gets enough water.
-It tends to flower best after the hottest days of summer of over.
+It tends to flower best after the hottest days of the summer are over.

-Feed the plants every two to three weeks during their bloom season.
+Feed the plants (indoors or outdoors) every two to three weeks during their bloom season.
 Follow the package directions, but in many cases, it's best to use a half-strength solution of fertilizer designed to boost blooming.